Houston DWI Penalties

 In order to ensure that your probation is successful attend all scheduled meetings with your probation officer and the courts and pay your fines on time.

-There are many unfortunate surprises that await a person who has been charged and/or convicted of driving under the influence or driving while intoxicated.
+There are many unfortunate surprises that await a person who has been charged and/or convicted of driving under the influence of marijuana or driving while intoxicated.
 For the purposes of this entry we will refer to them as ‘collateral damages’.
 First the experience of being arrested is unpleasant enough but after you are arraigned and walk out of the jail you may find that your car was impounded – so you’ll have to get a ride home.
 Impound and towing fees can be quite hefty depending on the circumstances.
-Your license will be in suspension in short order so you must either hire a Houston DWI defense lawyer or otherwise lobby the municipality to prevent this.
+Your license will be in suspension in short order so you must either hire a top rated Houston criminal defense lawyer at The Law Offices of David A. Breston or otherwise lobby the municipality to prevent this.
 You may or may not be successful in this endeavor.
+If you were arrested in Houston on a drug crimes charge, call us today to speak to our attorneys immediatly.

 Expect your insurance rates to skyrocket – and in many states your insurance company will be required to inform the state that they would be willing to continue to insure the driver.
 Too, if the person is looking for gainful employment a DWI conviction on your record may cause a prospective employer to reconsider their intent to hire you.
 If you are employed your current boss and company will need to be told (versus ‘finding out’ another way) and this is the type of incident that could prevent you from advancing in the organization among other things – and it may play a role if an organization begins to downsize as well.
 Finally, in some cases the employer may simply choose to fire you because of the liability involved with a convicted drunk driver.

 In addition, most people don’t realize that a DWI conviction can wreak havoc with travel plans.
 There are a number of desirable locations that will no longer be available to a person who has been found guilty of driving while intoxicated.
 Our neighbor to the north of us is a great example.
-A DWI conviction in the United States is a felony offense in Canada and according to their immigration laws persons with a felony conviction are prevented from entering the country.
+A DWI conviction or drug possesion charge in the United States is a felony offense in Canada and according to their immigration laws, persons with a felony conviction are prevented from entering the country.

 One of the choices at the disposal of the courts is to insist that the convicted driver install and maintain an ignition interlock device for a period of time.
 If this is required the addition costs could run into the hundreds or even up to a thousand dollars.
 And, let us not forget that there will be costs associated with the ticket itself as well as other court fees and fines.